michellesh/infinite/README.md

 ## SD card/sender setup

-Steps to set up the prototype as a receiver and set up the sender to play music from the SD card and send choreography to prototype.
+Steps to set up the prototype as a receiver and set up the sender to play music from the SD card and send choreography to receiver.

 1. Change prototype ESP32 from "single board mode" to "single receiver mode"

    - Open file `libraries/InfiniteShared/InfiniteShared.h`
    - Near the top of the file, change the line `#define MODE SINGLE_BOARD_MODE` to `#define MODE X1_RECEIVER_MODE`.
 (The web server only works in `SINGLE_BOARD_MODE` though, so swap this back if you want to use the web server.)
    - On the next line down, change the mac address `char receiver1[] = "4C:75:25:64:E5:DC";` to your prototype ESP32's mac address.
 To find the MAC address of your ESP32, upload [this code](https://github.com/michellesh/test-leds/blob/main/mac-address/mac-address.ino) to the board, and the MAC address will print to the serial monitor.
    - Upload `prototype/prototype.ino` sketch to the receiver board.

 2. Add mp3 files to your SD card in the root directory

 3. Upload code to sender

    - Open file `sender/sender.ino` as new sketch in Arduino IDE.
    - Upload `sender/sender.ino` sketch to the sender board.
    - Open Serial Monitor.
 It should print a list of tracks and their track numbers, which are the numbers you'll use when you call the `.track()` function in the `actions.h` file.

 4. Set up choreography in the same way as before by changing the `actions.h` file, but instead of testing changes by uploading to the prototype's ESP32, upload the `sender/sender.ino` code to the sender.